sparkfun/SparkFun_ESP32_Qwiic_Pro_Mini/docs/hardware_overview.md

 ## Power

+Power is typically supplied via the VCC/GND pins using a [USB to Serial adapter](https://www.sparkfun.com/products/15096).
+Alternatively, external or portable power can be provided via the GND/RAW pins along the GPIO edge.
+Note: The AP2112K has a max input voltage of 6V.

-Power can be provided via the PTH pins or via the FTDI pins at the edge of the board.
-To utilize the PTH pins, we recommend soldering the [JST Right-Angle Connector - Through-Hole 2-Pin](https://www.sparkfun.com/products/9749).
-Should you wish to go the FTDI route, we recommend [this one](https://www.sparkfun.com/products/15096).
-For the record, an FTDI will be required to program the board as well.
+The serial programming pins at the edge of the board are FTDI compatible and works best with our [CH340 USB to Serial breakout](https://www.sparkfun.com/products/15096).
+To utilize the GND/RAW pins along the GPIO edge, we recommend soldering the [JST Right-Angle Connector - Through-Hole 2-Pin](https://www.sparkfun.com/products/9749).

 <figure markdown>
 [![FTDI PTHs](assets/img/23386-Pro-Mini-ESP32-FTDIPTH.jpg){ width="400" }](assets/img/23386-Pro-Mini-ESP32-FTDIPTH.jpg "Click to enlarge")
-<figcaption markdown>FTDI Plated Through Holes</figcaption>
+<figcaption markdown>Serial Programming Pins</figcaption>
 </figure>